Joining an existing compatibility zone

 The utility performs the following steps:

-It creates a certificate signing request based on the following information from the node’s configuration file (see Node configuration):
+It creates a certificate signing request based on the following information from the node’s configuration file (see corda-configuration-file):

 myLegalName Your company’s legal name as an X.500 string.
 X.500 allows differentiation between entities with the same name, as the legal name needs to be unique on the network.
 If another node has already been permissioned with this name then the permissioning server will automatically reject the request.
 The request will also be rejected if it violates legal name rules, see node_naming for more information.
 You can use the X.500 schema to disambiguate entities that have the same or similar brand names